Search

 • strained co-worker relations

-Examples of how family violence may appear at work include (this list is not complete):
+Examples of how violence may affect work include (this list is not complete):

 • frequent and disruptive text messages, or phone calls from a family member or partner

-• a family member or partner showing up at the target's workplace and disrupting co-workers (e.g., asking many questions about the employee's daily habits)
+• a family member or partner showing up at the individual's workplace and disrupting co-workers (e.g., asking many questions about the worker's daily habits)

 • sudden avoidance of social situations or withdrawal from co-workers